erikamaker/davinci-bot/README.md

 # Plans For David

-Currently, David responds to 1 query at a time, and promptly forgets it after answering it.
+Currently, David responds to only 1 query submission before forgetting the conversation.
-I would like to integrate a way for him to remember users, their unique API keys, and their conversations.
+* I would like to integrate a way for him to remember users, their unique API keys, and their conversations.
-I'd like him to develop a complementerary way of speaking that is unique to each user.
+* I'd like him to develop a complementerary way of speaking that is unique to each user.
-I would also like to build more exception handling to safeguard against nonsensical answers.
+* I would also like to build more exception handling to safeguard against nonsensical answers.